rescript-association/genType/examples/reason-react-example/README.md

 # reason-react-example

 For the setup, run `npm install`.
-Make sure to build genflow.native, as stated in the project root README.
+Make sure to build gentype.native, as stated in the project root README.

 ## Running the Project